How it Works

 2. Engagement design

-Where coaching is agreed, the engagement is designed to reflect the context and objectives identified.
+Where coaching is agreed, the engagement is designed to reflect the leader’s role, context and objectives.

-• Agreement of a focused engagement of 3 or 6 sessions
+• Agreement of a defined engagement of 3 or 6 sessions

-• Clear definition of the issue or transition to be worked on
+• Clear definition of the leadership issue, transition or decision point

 3. Coaching sessions

-Coaching is delivered through 90-minute sessions, usually on a monthly basis, with flexibility to reflect role demands.
+Coaching is delivered through 90-minute sessions, typically on a monthly basis, with flexibility to reflect role demands.

 Sessions provide a confidential, structured space to: